 So that was how things were in 2010.
 As I said at the top of the page, I did also produce a series of repeats of Tiswas for Big Centre TV in 2015.
 These were broadcast via a special arrangement with ITV whereby we would source otherwise officially missing episodes of Tiswas and return them to ITV’s archive.
 As thanks for doing so, we could broadcast specially edited compilations of these individual shows.
 I’ll be writing more about this series, on my UpAndhappy!
 Productions page.
 Keep watching there…

-Ans if you have any episodes of Tiswas which might be missing, do get in touch…
+And of course if YOU have any episodes of Tiswas which might be missing, do get in touch…